TryHackMe - BankGPT Write-Up

 - internal tools

-- DevOps automation
+- DevOps automations

 when outputs are not additionally secured.

-🟡 Format or Demonstration Vulnerabilities
+🟡 Format and Demonstration Vulnerabilities

 A particularly important learning point:

 Format validation is often not interpreted as data disclosure.
-This has immediate relevance for:

-- AI-assisted work processes
+- AI-driven business processes

-- assistance systems in enterprises
+- assistant systems in enterprises

 - security-critical areas